18F/handbook/docs/05-engineering/README.md

 ## Biweekly Engineering Call

-Every two weeks we hold a one hour meeting for the whole engineering team.
+Every two weeks, we hold a one hour meeting for the whole engineering team.
 We have a [git repository on our self-host GitLab](https://git.civicactions.net/civicactions/engineering-call) for documentation and notes about the calls.

 Ordinarily, the facilitator for the meeting is rotated through the list of engineers alphabetically by first name.
 The tasks of the facilitator is described below: